istio/istio/tests/e2e/README.md

 Default values for the `mixer_hub/tag`, `manager_hub/tag`, and `istioctl_url` are as specified in [istio.VERSION](../../istio.VERSION), which are latest tested stable version pairs.

-[istio.VERSION] can be updated by [updateVersion.sh](../updateVersion.sh)
+istio.VERSION can be updated by [updateVersion.sh](../updateVersion.sh).
 Look at [Integration Test](https://github.com/istio/istio/tree/master/tests#updateversionsh) for more information.

 If not specify `namespace`, a randomly namespace would be generated for each test.

 ### Example
-Suppose at WORKSPACE directory
+From the repo checkout root directory

 * `tests/e2e.sh`: run tests with the latest stable version of istio according to istio.VERSION.